Competition, Persuasion, and Search: Introduction

-To fix ideas, consider an agent searching for a used car.
+To fix a motivating example, consider an agent searching for a used car.
 Increasingly, search takes place through online marketplaces such as \emph{Carvana},\footnote{\emph{Carvana} was the second-largest U.S. retailer of used cars in 2021 (\url{www.caranddriver.com/features/a60257928/carvana-recovery-progresss}). } where direct inspection of cars is infeasible.
-Thus, the searching agent may turn to brokers like \emph{CARFAX} and \emph{AutoCheck}, who aggregate and process data from law enforcement, insurance companies, and auto-repair centers into vehicle-quality reports that they often sell on a per-car basis via spot contracts.
-The value of such an agent–broker relationship is determined by how effectively it facilitates the agent’s decisions in the downstream search market.
-As the reports become more expensive---which reduces the agent's surplus---or less informative---diminishing the agent’s ability to distinguish high- from low-quality cars---the agent's incentive to search is also reduced.
+Thus, the searching agent may turn to brokers like \emph{CARFAX} and \emph{AutoCheck}, who aggregate and process data from law enforcement, insurance companies, and auto-repair centers into vehicle history reports that they often sell on a per-car basis via spot contracts.
+As the reports become more expensive---which reduces the agent's share of the surplus---or less informative---which reduces surplus by diminishing the agent’s ability to distinguish high- from low-quality cars---the agent's incentive to search is also reduced.
 Therefore, the brokers' design and pricing of information jointly determine both the amount of surplus created in the downstream search market and how that surplus is divided between the agent and the brokers upstream.

+The dependence of the downstream search on the upstream contracting environment raises natural questions: How does competition, or lack thereof, among information brokers shape market efficiency and the welfare of the searching agent?
+What tradeoffs does a regulator face when deciding whether to break up a monopolist broker?
+The policy question is not merely hypothetical. \textit{CARFAX} has faced antitrust litigation alleging monopoly power in vehicle-history certification; the dispute turned partly on whether its contractual practices harmed competition or promoted reliable information provision.\footnote{We briefly discuss this litigation (\emph{Maxon Hyundai Mazda et al. v Carfax, Inc}) and our model's relationship to it, in the Conclusion.}